California calls up National Guard, orders evacuations as Line Fire expands to more than 20K acres - UPI.com

 The wildfire first sparked in the city of Highland around 6 p.m. local time on Thursday.

-With the wildfire more than triple in size from two days, firefighting personnel have grown from 628 to 1,708.
-Also on hand are 195 engines, seven water tenders, 15 helicopters and 35 dozers, according to Cal Fire, the state forestry and fire protection agency.
+With the wildfire more than triple in size compared to two days ago, firefighting personnel have grown from 628 to 1,890.
+Also on hand are 191 engines, seven water tenders, 15 helicopters and 36 dozers, according to Cal Fire, the state forestry and fire protection agency.

 Three firefighters have been injured but no civilians hurt.